sts10/tidy/readme.markdown

 1. To ensure you don't have BOTH homophones in your generated list, you'd run `tidy` with a flag like `--homophones ../homophones/homophone-lists/homophones-large-as-pairs.txt` ([link](https://github.com/sts10/homophones/blob/main/homophone-lists/homophones-large-as-pairs.txt)).
 This will let either "sun" or "son" on your list but NOT both.
 2. To ensure you have NEITHER of the words in the homophone pair on your generated word list, you'd use the reject words flags: `-r ../homophones/homophone-lists/cleaned-as-singles.txt` ([link](https://github.com/sts10/homophones/blob/main/homophone-lists/cleaned-as-singles.txt)).
 This will remove _both_ "sun" and "son" from your generated list before its outputted.

+If you're looking for a relatively long list of English homophones, I'd humbly point you to [this other project of mine](https://github.com/sts10/homophones).

 ## Prefix codes, suffix codes, and uniquely decodable codes